iboutsikas/iboutsikas.github.io/docs/6.4.0/print.md

 * Added section on tables to [docs/writing][writing]
 * Reduced use of `<hr/>` elements, using CSS borders instead.
 * Improved semantic HTML of resume
+* Follow favicon best practices and include example icons
+* Added `no_google_fonts` option

 ### Design
 * Reduced number of horizontal lines, making many layouts feel less "cluttered" (esp. `blog` layout)
 * Made link hover styles consistent across the board
-* Visually separate `thead` and `tbody` and `tfoot` within tables.
+* Visually separated `thead` and `tbody` and `tfoot` within tables.
 * Changed RSS and email icons
+* Removed top margin for consecutive headings, e.g. when using `h3` immediately after `h2`.

+### Fixes
+* Fixed bug that caused inline math to be moved to the end of a paragraph when dynamically loading a page.
+* Fixed bug that caused layout to break in IE11.
+* Fixed bug that caused the project animation to "jump" when using long project titles.
+* No more empty attributes on `img` tags.

 ## v6.3.0
 June 6 2017
 {:.heading.post-date}

-This release makes including 3rd party plugins easier.
+This release makes including third party plugins easier.
 Until now, the push state approach to loading new pages has been interfering with embedded `script` tags.
 This version changes this by simulating the sequential loading of script tags on a fresh page load.

 This approach should work in a majority of cases, but can still cause problems with scripts that can't be added more than once per page.

-If an issue can't be resolved, there's now also the option to disable push state by setting `disable_push_state: true` in `config.yml`.
+If an issue can't be resolved, there's now the option to disable push state by setting `disable_push_state: true` in `config.yml`.

 ### Minor
 * Support embedding `script` tags in markdown content
 * Add `disable_push_state` option to `_config.yml`
 * Add `disable_drawer` option to `_config.yml`
 * Rename syntax highlighting file to `syntax.scss`
-* Added chapter on 3rd party scripts to documentation
+* Added [chapter on third party scripts][scripts] to documentation

 ### Design
 * Add subtle intro animation